bcgov/invasivesBC-mussels-iOS/ipad/Views/Form/readme.md

 items.append(isNewPassportIssued)
 ```

-You can follow the same easy steps to change a field to a dropdown in the future as requirements change.&nbsp;
+You can follow the same easy steps to change a field to a dropdown in the future as requirements change.&nbsp;&nbsp;
 Note: When you change the model, you also need to add [a migration](https://realm.io/docs/swift/latest/#migrations), otherwise the application will crash.
 A quick workaround would be to re-install the application.